ShaunCurtis/GitHubSite/site/articles/Building-Edit-Forms.md

     }
 ```

-`EditFieldCollection` is an `IEnumerable` implementation.
+`EditFieldCollection` implements `IEnumerable`.
 It provides:
- -  an `IsDirty` property which checks the state of all the `EditFields` in the collection.
+ 1. An `IsDirty` property which checks the state of all the `EditFields` in the collection.
- -  a set of getters and setters for adding and setting the edit state.
+ 2. A set of getters and setters for adding and setting the edit state.

 ```csharp
     public class EditFieldCollection : IEnumerable